Pakistan factory collapses, killing at least 18, scores trapped

 Around 150 people were feared trapped under the rubble after the building collapsed, said rescue worker Kashif Nazir at the scene.

-No part of the four-floor building remained standing after the disaster, and hundreds of rescue workers were carefully picking through piles of concrete and bricks to find survivors.
+No part of the four-storey building remained standing after the disaster, and hundreds of rescue workers were carefully picking through piles of concrete and bricks to find survivors.

 "People have received phone calls from three or four people from inside the debris, so we cannot remove the rubble recklessly," said Usman.